input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-CrossChainVerification.md

 For the cross-verified chain, we will use a special version of `MerkleRootToken` and `MerkleRootValidator`, we will call these `PartialMerkleRootToken` and `PartialMerkleRootValidator` respectively.
-Their implementation will be identical to their non-cross-chain counterparts, with the following differences:
+Their implementation will be identical to their non-cross-chain counterparts, with the differences described below.

 As `PartialMerkleRootValidator` will hold multiple `PartialMerkleRootToken`s with the same Merkle root, one from each sidechain, we will need to